 If you have the speakers 18 inches into the room, and you are not getting enough front to back depth (the singer not appearing behind the speaker enough), pull the speakers away from the front wall a little bit at a time.
-If you do not have them pulled far enough away, you may not have enough front to back depth.
 However, slightly more than 1/3 of the way into the room is about as far as you want to go.
 Pulling them half-way into the middle of the room is unlikely to help.

 Find the best compromise for your room, your tastes and your space requirements.
-If you are not getting proper focus on the voice, you may angle the left and right speaker up to about 15 to 20 degrees (toe-in) towards your listening position until you have a properly defined center image.
-If the speakers are too far apart, the mid-bass will de-couple and you will lose the side image If they are too close together you will have too small a center stage.
+If you are not getting proper focus on the voice, you may angle the left and right speaker up to about 3 to 5 degrees (toe-in) towards your listening position until you have a properly defined center image.
+If the speakers are too far apart, the mid-bass will de-couple and you will lose the side image.
+If they are too close together you will have too small and congested a center stage.